sandialabs/toyplot/docs/ethos.rst

 interactive, despite the fact that they were created offline in a Jupyter notebook and passed through several publishing steps on the way to becoming our documentation.
-Of course, we provide backends to publish Toyplot figures to legacy formats including PNG, PDF, Encapsulated Postscript, and MP4.
+Of course, we provide backends to publish Toyplot figures to legacy formats including PNG, PDF, Encapsulated Postscript, and MP4 *(Play well with others)*.

 With most toolkits, interactivity means throwaway features like pan-and-zoom.
 For Toyplot, we're exploring simple-but-effective ideas to address the questions a